Diabetic Ketoacidosis

 Incidence

-Incidence by age group: 1 to 17 years (10.1%), 18 to 44 years (53.3%), 45 to 64 years (27.1%), 65 to 84 years (8.7%), and ≥85 years (0.8%)
+Incidence by age group: 1 to 17 years (10.1%), 18 to 44 years (53.3%), 45 to 64 years (27.1%), 65 to 84 years (8.7%), and 85+ years (0.8%); most events occur in ages 17 to 44 years with type 1 diabetes mellitus (T1DM).

 Etiology and Pathophysiology

-• Impaired glucose utilization secondary to insulin deficiency, leading to the activation of counter regulatory mechanisms (gluconeogenesis, glycogenolysis, proteolysis) which further increase blood glucose level and trigger ketone bodies production; resulting ketonemia and hyperglycemia lead to osmotic diuresis, dehydration, electrolytes disturbances and acidosis.
+• Impaired glucose utilization secondary to insulin deficiency leading to the activation of counter regulatory mechanisms (gluconeogenesis, glycogenolysis, proteolysis) which further increase blood glucose level and trigger ketone bodies production; resulting ketonemia and hyperglycemia lead to osmotic diuresis, dehydration, electrolytes disturbances and acidosis.

 • First presentation of DM

-• Myocardial infarction (MI); cerebrovascular accident (CVA)
+• Myocardial infarction (MI); cerebrovascular accident (CVA), pulmonary embolism (PE), pancreatitis

-• Alcohol and illicit drugs (cocaine)
+• Alcohol and Illicit drugs (cocaine)

 • Trauma; surgery

-• Emotional stress and psychiatric comorbidities
+• Emotional stress, psychiatric comorbidities and social determinants of health

 • Pregnancy